drsagher/MVIT/Courses/Introduction_to_Python_Programming/Lesson_03/Readme.md

 | `<=`     | Less than or equal to        | `x <= y`         |

 #### 3. Logical Operators
-Logical operators combine multiple conditions to produce a single boolean result.

-Below is a markdown table for **Logical Operators in Python**, formatted for a GitHub `README.md` file.
-The table includes the operator, description, and an example for each logical operator.

-## Logical Operators in Python

 Logical operators are used to combine multiple conditions in Python, producing a boolean result (`True` or `False`).
 They are essential for building complex conditional statements.

 | Operator | Description                          | Example                 |